Skip to main content

 How can we be sure that krill populations are well-managed?

 The commission takes a cautious approach to fishery management.
-Recognising the need to protect krill populations, CCAMLR set ‘trigger catch limit’ of 620,000 tonnes, which is one percent of the total estimated biomass.
+Recognising the need to protect krill populations, CCAMLR set a ‘trigger catch limit’ of 620,000 tonnes, which is 1% of the total estimated biomass.

 Climate change and other environmental effects may also have an impact on krill populations.
 That is why is it important for krill fisheries to be managed at their current precautionary levels, keeping catch low.